Taylor Dupuis (voice)

 Tamara holds a bachelor’s degree from The Juilliard School and a master’s degree from Mannes School of Music.
 She has studied with Nathan Hughes and Elaine Douvas.
 Other primary teachers include Richard Dallessio, Jelena Dirks, and Linda Strommen.

-Carter Yasutake (trumpet)
+Carter Yasutake (New York, NY)

 Carter Yasutake is a professional musician with over 15 years of experience as a performer.
 He attended the New School and studied with musicians such as Jimmy Owens, Cecil Bridgewater, Eddie Henderson, Bobby Sanabria, Billy Harper & Ahmed Abdullah.
 All of whom would be integral in shaping his musical and teaching philosophy.